fbpx

 What is Balloon Sinuplasty?

 Balloon sinuplasty is a non-surgical procedure where a tiny sinus balloon is inserted into the natural sinus outflow tracts.
 This balloon is then inflated to dilate this area.
-The balloon is then removed and the outflow tract is more capable of naturally draining.
-This procedure helps eliminate recurring sinus infections, chronic sinus infections, sinus headache and reduces congestion and snoring.
+The balloon is then removed, and the outflow tract is more capable of naturally draining.
+This procedure helps eliminate recurring sinus infections, chronic sinus infections, sinus headache, and reduces congestion and snoring.

 At Sinus and Snoring Specialists, we perform this procedure with the comfort and safety of IV sedation provided by a board-certified anesthesiologist.